Gate Lodge

 Gate Lodge is a small house located at Mount Austin Road on Victoria Peak, Hong Kong Island, Hong Kong.
-Gate Lodge was built between 1900 and 1902.
-It is in Renaissance style.

-It was a part of the former complex known as Mountain Lodge, home to the then Governor of Hong Kong.
+Gate Lodge was built between 1900 and 1902 and was one of two gate houses in the former complex known as Mountain Lodge, home to the then Governor of Hong Kong.
+The Gate Lodge originally served as living quarters for the keeper of Mountain Lodge.
 However, the main building was demolished in 1946.
 The Gate Lodge remains, but no longer used as an official residence.

-The Gate Lodge originally served as living quarters for the keeper of Mountain Lodge.
 It was declared as a monument in 1995 and it is now preserved in Victoria Peak Garden and used as a site office of the Leisure and Cultural Services Department.

+Designed to resemble a Scottish mansion, it is designed in the Renaissance style.
+The Mount Austin Road façade has rounded corners and triangular friezes.

 Future development

 To put the building to meaningful use and leverage its historical legacy, Senior Government Architect Raymond Fung said it will be used as a public gallery.

 "What we are going to do is to open this gate door, so that you can enter this 100 sqft space inside where we will put pictures and descriptions about the history of Victoria City and also Hong Kong in general, therefore giving information of our history to visitors."